 The annual cost reports are subject to a Desk Review by DHS' Lot 2 contractor.
+Data entered by the LEA is evaluated by the contractor to identify entries that may indicate an error, such as significant increases or decreases in the amount reported or entries that are outliers.
 Upon receipt of the Desk Review, an LEA must confirm any information flagged during the review is either 1) accurate or 2) request to make adjustments/corrections.
-If an LEA identifies they have entered or omitted information in error, the Desk Review process provides the opportunity to make corrections.
+If an LEA identifies they have entered or omitted information in error, the Desk Review process provides the opportunity to make corrections before the cost settlement calculation is completed and the CPE forms are released for signature.

-7.6.b Issuance of Cost Settlements
+7.6.c Issuance of Cost Settlements